 Inter-Faith Food Shuttle brings a refrigerated truck full of food to a community center, church or health clinic.
 These deliveries often include fresh produce gleaned from a local farm the day before.
 We set up a temporary market where folks who need food can 'shop' for free.

-- Over 42% of the food we distribute is fresh produce
+Almost 35% of the food we distribute is fresh produce.

 Get to know the newest member of the Inter-Faith Food Shuttle staff - Ron Ross!

 Food Shuttle has begun supplying healthy food and nutrition education to a new medical Mobile Market, aimed at improving community health in SE Raleigh.

 "On that Saturday morning, we were doing a lot more than simply handing out free produce and groceries to people in need." - Jason Pfister

 Without IFFS it would be difficult for seniors to access & afford the food they need to eat well.
 As a bonus, Florence's neighbors now cook & share meals together.

 Inter-Faith Food Shuttle enjoyed reading the White House's SNAP report.
 Here are 3 key findings we think you should see:

 A 1-minute feel-good tour of the many ways YOUR SUPPORT helps Feed, Teach, and Grow to end hunger.